The Town Mayor's Serjant and Crier of Wimborne Minster

 The Town Mayor’s Serjant is an ancient role which was revived in 1998 to appoint Chris Brown to assist in the Town’s civic functions and duties.
 The role is an ancient one that in times past would have had the authority similar to the modern-day Police.
 The incumbent was also used to collect taxes from markets and impound stray animals and keep good order in the Town.
 At the time of Chris’s appointment Mike Andrews was the Town Crier and Chris was also appointed to Deputy Town Crier and when Mike moved on to become Town Crier of Ferndown Chris assumed the Town Crier role.
 Shortly after this Melvin Gudger was appointed to be Deputy Town Crier.

 The Serjant receives a commission every year from the incoming Mayor to raise The Wimborne Militia to assist in protecting the Mayor, the Council and the Town from disorder and rebellion!
 This dates back to ancient times where each County was tasked to raise an armed body to defend the nation from attack or quell rebellion.
 This task would fall upon local Lords of The Manor and later County Lieutenants or Sheriffs and was further delegated to local Lords of The Manor.
 Each town would be tasked to raise their own body to be sent to the County Militia and in Wimborne we have recreated the body that was summoned to repel the Duke of Monmouth who landed in Lyme Regis in 1685.
-For more information on the Militia see The Wimborne Militia page on this site.
+For more information on the Militia please follow the link Wimborne Militia

 There were “Town Pounds” for stray animals at each point of entry to the town where they would be held by the Serjant & Crier.
 If you could prove one of these was your property a fine would be levied to release it at the rate of one penny for each turn of the key so the charge would have been a minimum of four pence to release each animal.